SuperDARN/pydarn/docs/user/BorealisIO.md

 - `'bfiq'`
 Beamformed i and q samples.
-Typically two array datasets are included, for main array and interferometer array.
+Typically two array data sets are included, for main array and interferometer array.